oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     Contiguous data
         Data that are stored as one contiguous memory block.
 One of the characteristics of a :capterm:`data format`.

+    CSR data
+        A compressed sparse row (csr) data is the sparse matrix representation.
+Data with values of single :capterm:`data type` and the same set of available operations defined on them.
+One of the characteristics of a :capterm:`data format`.

     Data format
         Representation of the internal structure of the data.